-All English majors except English Secondary Education majors must complete the Humanities minor, or two minors in humanities fields (such as theatre, history, Shakespeare, and so on).
+All English majors except English Secondary Education major must complete a minor in another field (such as Shakespeare, History, Theatre, Communications, and so on).

-A minor in English requires completion of 21 credits in writing or literature at the 110 level or above.
-Of these credits, 18 must be in English or Creative Writing, and the remaining three credits may be in English, Creative Writing, or a related field (with consent of the English Department chair).
+A minor in English requires completion of 21 credits in writing or literature at the 212 level or above...or a related field (with consent of advisor).